FranBol/ANN-MBDoE/README.md

 ### 3. Sequential experimental design (`Sequential planning/`)

-`MBDoE.py` embeds the trained surrogates into a the MBDoE framework.
-The Fisher Information Matrix is computed using the ANN gradients and the next D-optimal experimental conditions are suggested to improve kinetic parameter estimation.
+`MBDoE.py` embeds the trained surrogates into a MBDoE framework.
+The Fisher Information Matrix is computed using the ANN gradients and the objective function is defined to determine the next D-optimal experimental conditions to improve kinetic parameter estimation.